EmilienDupont/emiliendupont.github.io/about.md

 Hello!
 I'm a PhD student in machine learning at [Oxford](http://www.ox.ac.uk/), supervised by [Yee Whye Teh](http://www.stats.ox.ac.uk/~teh/) and [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and funded by [Google DeepMind](https://deepmind.com/).

-My research interests are mainly in representation learning and generative models.
-Previously, I've worked on [disentanglement](https://arxiv.org/abs/1804.00104) and [semantic inpainting](https://arxiv.org/abs/1802.03065) and its [applications](https://arxiv.org/abs/1802.03065) to various scientific problems.
+My recent research interests include invertible neural networks, flow-based models  and [continuous neural networks](https://arxiv.org/abs/1904.01681).
+I'm also interested in the intersection of physics and machine learning and especially how we can build models that combine learning from data with physical principles.
+I've also worked on neural rendering during an internship at Apple and am very interested in how we can use graphics renderers to make computer vision algorithms more robust and interpretable.

-I also enjoy making [visualizations](https://emiliendupont.github.io/visualizations/) of algorithms and concepts in maths.
+Previously, I've worked on [disentanglement](https://arxiv.org/abs/1804.00104), [inpainting](https://arxiv.org/abs/1802.03065) and its [applications](https://arxiv.org/abs/1810.03728) to various physical problems.

-Before starting my PhD, I worked as a machine learning scientist at [STIC](http://www.slb.com/about/rd/technology/stic.aspx).
-I also studied [computational maths](https://icme.stanford.edu/) at [Stanford University](https://www.stanford.edu/) and theoretical physics at [Imperial College](https://www.imperial.ac.uk/).
+Before my PhD, I worked for 2 years as a machine learning scientist at [STIC](http://www.slb.com/about/rd/technology/stic.aspx) in the Bay Area.
+I studied [computational maths](https://icme.stanford.edu/) at [Stanford University](https://www.stanford.edu/) and theoretical physics at [Imperial College](https://www.imperial.ac.uk/)

 ### Contact